openethereum/openethereum.github.io/Consensus-Engines.md

 `"validators"` is the list of addresses of the entities which will be allowed to issue blocks
 Optional:
 `"blockReward"` determines the reward given to issuing authority
+`"registrar"` address of a contract containing [registry](https://github.com/ethcore/contracts/blob/master/Registry.sol), used for UI

 ```json
 "seal": {